 Here are 5 ways to improve private school recruitment.

 The private school landscape is ultra competitive.
-For parents and prospective students, it's the distinct differences between choices that favor that prospective student's interest that will make the difference in what school they choose, it isn't always academic programs either.
-Do you have award-winning or highly recognized programs like Art, Drama, Debate, Music etc?
+For parents and prospective students, it's the distinct differences between schools that pique prospective student's interest and inevitably makes the difference in what school they choose.
+It isn't always academic programs either.
+Do you have award-winning or highly recognized programs like Art, Drama, Debate, Music, etc.?
 Do you have high performing or championship winning athletics?
 These are the programs you should highlight in all of your communications with prospective students and families.

 The most successful pro and college level sports teams all have one thing in common.
 They consistently and effectively create pipelines for talent development that eventually become participants and stars on their respective teams.
-Whether it's minor league baseball or the NBA development league or the NCAA, pro teams have these pipelines to develop and recruit talent so they can either continue a winning tradition or build a winning team where one didn't exist prior.
-The Same thing can be replicated in Private School Student Recruitment.
+Whether it's minor league baseball, NBA development league or the NCAA, pro teams have these pipelines to develop and recruit talent so they can either continue a winning tradition or build a winning team where one didn't exist prior.
+The same thing can be replicated in private school student recruitment.

-Access is everything nowadays, people have gotten used to receiving things as soon as they want them.
+Access is the name of the game nowadays.
+People have gotten used to receiving things as soon as they want them.
 Want the latest news?
-Open Your Phone!
-Want the latest item of clothing or shoes Amazon will have it to you same day or next day.
-This level of expectation extends to the school and its recruitment efforts.
-Your Campus has to be immediately accessible and open past the normal Sunday Open Houses and your staff must be available at all times to answer questions and inquiries.
+Open your phone!
+Want the latest item of clothing or shoes?
+Amazon will have it to you same day or next day.
+This level of expectation extends to the school and it's recruitment efforts.
+Your campus has to be immediately accessible and open past the normal Sunday Open Houses and your staff must be available at all times to answer questions and inquiries.
 Technology can certainly help in this effort to be more accessible.

-Basic Public Relations and community outreach campaigns can go a long way in student recruitment.
-Curate an image for the institution, what is your mission statement.
-Are there causes or other community based nonprofit organizations that you can Align the school with that will endear it to prospective students and parents?
-The perception of the type of institution it is and what it stands for is a key element in Private School Student Recruitment.
+Basic public relations and community outreach campaigns can go a long way in student recruitment.
+Curate an image for the institution.
+What is your mission statement?
+Are there causes or other community based nonprofit organizations that you can align the school with that will be attractive to prospective students and parents?
+The perception of the type of institution it is and what it stands for is a key element in private school student recruitment.